 Your Business Structure

-A huge impact on taxes when you sell your business depends largely on the structure your business operates in.
-If yours is a C corporation, that means that you will actually be taxed twice when selling your business.
-The company will pay corporate income taxes on the sale before it is dissolved, but the owner will not have access to those funds right away.
+When you sell your business, the tax impact depends mainly on its structure.
+If yours is a C corporation, you will be taxed twice.
+The company will pay corporate income taxes on the sale before it is dissolved.
+However, the owner will not have immediate access to those funds.

-In this case, it may make sense to reorganize your company before you sell, but know that if you do, the IRS may take notice and investigate if the change is too close to the actual sale.
-This means you need to plan ahead.
-There are other tax issues depending on how your company is organized so be sure to talk to your business broker and a tax professional before making this decision.
+In this case, it may make sense to reorganize your company before selling.
+But be aware that if you do, the IRS may take notice.
+They might investigate if the change occurs too close to the actual sale.
+This means you need to plan.

 Attribution of Goodwill when Selling your Business

-Tax-Free Deals?
+Tax-Free Deals

 Asset vs. Stock Sale